The Top 4 Reasons People Avoid the Flu Shot

 Forget the excuses and get your flu shot, even if you're not traveling.

-The CDC recommends that everyone over the age of 6 months receive a seasonal influenza vaccine (known as the flu shot), and it is likely your doctor has also suggested that you get one.
+The CDC recommends that everyone over the age of 6 months receive a seasonal influenza vaccine (known as the flu shot).
+It is also likely your doctor has suggested that you get one.

 My job is to educate my patients about travel vaccines and I’m always amazed that so many of them are still resistant to getting a flu shot; one of our most common and safest vaccines.
 If you read my most recent blog, you know how harmful and potentially deadly the flu can be.
 Here are the top 4 reasons that I hear from people why they avoid the flu shot.
 And here are some facts to help you make a more informed decision about protecting your health: